kanhaiya-bhayana/ObsidianDSA/Cohort/Module_02/Dday 1/Merge Intervals.md

 	1. if ith interval is intersect: merge it with inhand interval and updat inhand interval
 	2. else
-			Add interval hand to the output, and take ith interva in hand 4.
+			Add interval hand to the output, and take ith interval in hand 4.

 Make sure given interval array is sorted